 Next, make a small pencil (not pen) mark in the center of the circle.

-Now, if you want more of the look of a traditional tag, you can trim the corners.
+If you want more of the look of a traditional tag, you can trim the corners.

 If you want to get the corners to measure the same, a quick, no-measure trick I use is to cut 2 tags at the same time.
 Once you cut the first set of corners, just flip the top one sideways and you can use the already cut corner as a guide…just two flips and you’re done.